samus-io/tablab-steps/steps/9U8B86gz7tK7TCiVJXKpOFCmF9EIxO0yigZ/en/README.md

     ```

 * In this scenario, normalizing the string `Amélie` into the *canonical form* helps to avoid such discrepancies by ensuring that visually identical strings are treated as equivalent.
-  * Using the previous example based on the `é` character, but this time normalizing the string, the result would be:
+  * Using the previous example based on the `é` character but this time normalizing the string, the result would be:

     ```javascript
     const str = "\u0065\u0301";